 Why do we find newness in a new year?
 Is there any real difference between the 31st of December and the 1st of January?
 It is our mind that creates this sense of newness and hope.
-If we are constantly engaged in actions that foster our own wellbeing and that of the world, we will find newness, vitality and enthusiasm in every moment.
+If we are constantly engaged in actions that foster our own wellbeing and that of the world, we will find newness, vitality, and enthusiasm at every moment.
 If we use the present moment in this way, it is enough.
 We shouldn’t put off for later what needs to be done today.
 We should fully immerse ourselves in doing good deeds.
-We must strive to see the world with a loving and joyous outlook, every single day.
+We must strive to see the world with a loving and joyous outlook every single day.

 All of us want the world to be filled with more goodness and beauty than it is at present.
 We must do our part to create that world: